 Why we Dig This Brand:

 The logo font has just the right amount of friendliness without becoming too soft or goofy.
-A clever use of the magnifying glass is employed, a tactic which usually gets implemented in a not-so-clever way.
+Clever use of the magnifying glass is employed, a tactic which usually gets implemented in a not-so-clever way.
 Roomi’s tagline speaks directly to the value delivered to the end user – after all, who doesn’t want someone who “gets” them?
 The website, however, while functional, clean and easy to navigate, feels a little like the second iteration from the MVP.
 But overall this brand works.
 Ah, if only this service existed 20 years ago…

 No. 2: Parachute